Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 You might be thinking that now that we don't have a static field, how are we ensuring that the cached values persist between different calls to blabla.

-Well, we don't need a static field in the classes for that.
+Well, we don't need to keep a static field in the class for that.
 The only thing we need is that the composition of `CachedGalleryAdsRepository` and `RealTimeGalleryAdsRepository` is created only once, and that we use that single instance for the lifetime of the application.
 That is a different concern that we can achieve by a different mechanism.

+For that we used the **singleton pattern** <- nota a la charla de Miško Hevery.
+Notice the lowercase letter.
+We are not referring to the [Singleton design pattern](https://en.wikipedia.org/wiki/Singleton_pattern) with capital ’S’ described in the design patterns book.
+The Singleton design pattern intent is to “ensure that only one instance of the singleton class ever exists; and provide global access to that instance”.
+The second part of the intent is problematic because it introduces global state into the application.
+Using global state creates high coupling in the form of hidden dependencies and possible actions at a distance, thus drastically reducing testability.

+The lowercase ’s’ singleton avoids those testability problems because its intent is only to “ensure that only one instance of some class ever exists because its new operator is called only once”.
+We remove the global access part.
+This is done by avoiding mixing object instantiation with business logic by using separated factories that know how to create and wire up all the dependencies using dependency injection.

-For example, we might use a dependency injection framework like [Guice](https://github.com/google/guice) and its `@Singleton` annotation.
+We might create this singleton, for instance, by using a dependency injection framework like [Guice](https://github.com/google/guice) and its `@Singleton` annotation.

-In our case we coded the singleton pattern<a href="#nota4"><sup>[4]</sup></a> ourselves:
+In our case we coded it<a href="#nota4"><sup>[4]</sup></a><- ya no va aquí ourselves:

 <script src="https://gist.github.com/trikitrok/082c40d8d869ba568e1da6869aabed07.js"></script>
+Notice the factory method that returns a unique instance of the `GalleryAdsRepository` interface that caches values.
+This factory method is never used by business logic, it’s only used by instantiation logic in factories that know how to create and wire up all the dependencies using dependency injection.

+  means never calling the code that creates that unique instance from production code

+No introduce problemas de testeabilidad en otras clases porque esta única instancia es inyectada por constructor en todos las clases que la necesitan como colaboradora.

 <h2>Conclusion.</h2>